actionml/docs.actionml.com/ur_config.md

 * **appName**: required string describing the app using the engine.
 Must be the same as is seen with `pio app list`
 * **indexName**: required string describing the index for all correlators, something like "urindex".
 The Elasticsearch URI for its REST interface is `http:/**elasticsearch-machine**/indexName/typeName/...` You can access ES through its REST interface here.
 * **typeName**: required string describing the type in Elasticsearch terminology, something like "items".
 This has no important meaning but must be part of the Elasticsearch URI for queries.
+* **numESWriteConnections**: optional, default = number of threads in entire Spark Cluster, which may overload ES.
+If you see task failures but, due to retries, there may not be a job failure this will help remove the errors.
+The other option is to add to / scale out your ES cluster because this will slow the Spark cluster down by reducing the number of tasks used to write to ES and so remove the errors.
+The rule of thumb for this is (numberOfNodesHostingPrimaries * bulkRequestQueueLength) * 0.75.
+In general this is (numberOfESCores * 50) * 0.75.
+  // for ES 1.7 bulk queue is defaulted to 50
 * **eventNames**: this OR the `indicators` array is required.
 An array of string identifiers describing action events recorded for users, things like “purchase”, “watch”, “add-to-cart”, even “location”, or “device” can be considered actions and used in recommendations.
 The first action is to be considered the primary action because it **must** exist in the data and is considered the strongest indication of user preference for items, the others are secondary for cooccurrence and cross-cooccurrence calculations.
 The secondary actions/events may or may not have target entity ids that correspond to the items to be recommended, so they are allowed to be things like category-ids, device-ids, location-ids...
 For example: a category-pref event would have a category-id as the target entity id but a view would have an item-id as the target entity id (see Events below).
 Both work fine as long as all usage events are tied to users.
 * **maxEventsPerEventType**: optional (use with great care), default = 500.
 Amount of usage history to keep use in model calculation.
 * **maxCorrelatorsPerEventType**: optional, default = 50. this applies to all event types, use `indicators` to apply to specific event types&mdash;called indicators.
 An integer that controls how many of the strongest correlators are created for every event type named in `eventNames`.